Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

+---
 ### What is a collaborative text editor?

-Let's say we now have two users in two different locations who want to edit a document at the same time.
+Let's say we have two users in two different locations who want to edit a document at the same time.
 To provide the feeling of a "real-time collaborative" experience, both users should be able to edit the document at any time (i.e. no locking) and all changes made by a user should be immediately available for them to see on their screen.

-To provide this experience, we'll need to create a replica of the shared document at each user location.
-And when a user changes their document, the change should be immediately applied locally and then broadcast to the other user.
+To provide this experience, we'll need to create a replica of the shared document at each user's location.
+When a user changes their document, the change should be immediately applied locally and then broadcasted to the other user.

 Given these requirements, can we apply changes to our collaborative editor in the same manner as our single user text editor?